SimonPadbury/baselayer-3/_src/layout.md

 * Nested within other `container` elements (e.g. so you can have sidebars or arrays of cards within your `<main>`)
 * And more.

+### Supporting older browsers

-_What if you want to use Baselayer’s `flex`, `grid` and `hidden` clases but you really prefer media queries, or if you need to support pre-container query browsers?_
+What if you want to use Baselayer’s `flex`, `grid` and `hidden` clases but you really prefer media queries, or if you need to support pre-container query browsers?

-Then you can find every instance of `@container` in `layout.css` and replace it with `@media`, and this will convert everything to media queries.
-(And then the `container` class will be redundant — you won't need it.)
+Then all you need to do is find every instance of `@container` in `layout.css` and replace it with `@media`, and this will convert everything to media queries.
+(And then the `container` class will be redundant — you won’t need it.)

 ### Container query demos